-\Box Violence: Violence is the prime factor which opposes women's empowerment.
-Physical, emotional, mental torture and agony are deep rooted in the society from ancient times which are responsible for decline in female sex ratio.

-□Gender inequality: Women empowerment is not only limited to economic independence of women; gender equality is the other side.
+$\square \textit{Violence:}$ Violence is the prime factor which opposes women's empowerment.
+Physical, emotional, mental torture and agony are deep rooted in the society from ancient times which are responsible for decline in female sex ratio. □ Gender inequality: Women empowerment is not only limited to economic independence of

-□Family restrictions: Illiterate guardians who are not willing to send their female children's to educational institutions.
+□ Family restrictions: Illiterate guardians who are not willing to send their female children's to educational institutions.

-\Box Early marriages: Early marriages results in dropouts from school.
+□ Early marriages: Early marriages results in dropouts from school.
 Lack of awareness on female education is also one of its causes.